Alemtuzumab safety advice: Listeriosis prevention

 - Put stickers on your food to remind you when you opened/cooked it

-- Check your fridge is below 5C and recheck once a week [or month?]
+- Check your fridge is below 5°C and recheck once a week

-- Only defrost foods at the bottom of the fridge (to stop dripping)
+- Only defrost food at the bottom of the fridge (to stop dripping)

 - Don't defrost food in the microwave or oven